dotnet/docs-maui/docs/user-interface/brushes/radialgradient.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-brushes)

-The .NET Multi-platform App UI (.NET MAUI) `RadialGradientBrush` class derives from the `GradientBrush` class, and paints an area with a radial gradient, which blends two or more colors across a circle. `GradientStop` objects are used to specify the colors in the gradient and their positions.
-For more information about `GradientStop` objects, see [Gradients](gradient.md).
+The .NET Multi-platform App UI (.NET MAUI) `RadialGradientBrush` class derives from the `GradientBrush` class, and paints an area with a radial gradient, which blends two or more colors across a circle. <xref:Microsoft.Maui.Controls.GradientStop> objects are used to specify the colors in the gradient and their positions.
+For more information about <xref:Microsoft.Maui.Controls.GradientStop> objects, see [Gradients](gradient.md).

 The `RadialGradientBrush` class defines the following properties: